 Spellings will focus on revision of past SATs spellings used.
 Some of these spellings have been used more than twice in previous tests and also it is useful to know the kind of words used.
 We will be revising spelling strategies the children can use independently.

 Please note that your child's spelling lists for the entire term are on the home learning page.
 Spellings are tested every Friday.

 Reading is of vital importance and every child should spend at least 15 minutes every night reading.
 We would expect that all children read aloud to an adult at least twice a week.
 Your child has a reading record in their school folder and we would ask that you support your child in their reading and sign their record every week – thank you.

 In Numeracy Year 6 will be revising arithmetic skills i.e. the four operations, place value, order of operations, multiplying/dividing fractions and percentages.
 We will then be looking at how these skills can then applied to the reasoning problems that will be in the tests as well as looking at topics such as ratio, data handling, co-ordinates and area/perimeter.

 It is vitally important to your child if you could help by practising their times tables and a variety of mental arithmetic questions based around these subjects or encourage them to use websites such as the BBC Bitesize and of course, IXL.
 By helping them to know their times tables, it supports the children in making links between the different concepts of maths.

-In Geography this half term we will be studying mountain ranges.
-The class will look at the major mountain ranges around the world, how they are formed and how and why people live on or near mountains.
+In Geography this half term we will continue to study volcanoes.
+The class will look at how and why people live on or near volcanoes despite the very real dangers that they present.
 Through this work, the children will be revising and honing their atlas skills and computer skills.

-As you can see we have a great deal to fit in this half term and we would like to thank you in advance for your support in all our work areas.
+As you can see we have a great deal to fit in this half term and we would like to thank you in advance for your support.